 Podcasts for Formation

-This list has been updated for Spring 2020.
-Scroll down to see newly added podcasts.
+This list has been updated for Spring 2023.

 The summer can be a time to enjoy reading or other things we haven’t had time for during the rest of the year.
 Whether you’re heading out of town or enjoying a staycation, here’s an opportunity to check out some podcasts, gain new perspectives or find support in your devotional life.
 There’s something about podcasts that can slow us down and increase our ability to pay attention: one study found that while the average attention span for most online media is barely a minute, podcast listeners will listen for hours.
 Podcasts can also have properties that stimulate empathy and imagination.
 Below is a short and eclectic list of podcasts that frequently explore aspects of the Christian faith.
 There is a dearth of Canadian content in this area, so I’m putting what I have at the top.